 Drink it: with chilled green tea.
-I like Teapigs Green Tea.
+Try Teapigs Green Tea.
 Strain over ice and garnish with a sage leaf.

 There are three varieties of this spirit-alternative including Spice, Garden and Grove.
 One of the original alcohol free ‘grown up’ drinks, Seedlip is widely available in many supermarkets, pubs and bars.

 Drink it: with a sugar free tonic.
-I like Waitrose own brand sugar free Indian tonic water.
+Try Waitrose own brand sugar free Indian tonic water.
 Seedlip Spice 94 is a great winter option.